-This case-control study was conducted in the Obstetrics and Gynecology Department of Shiraz University of Medical Science, and Shiraz Institute for Cancer Research from November 2022 to May 2023.
-SDF-1 genetic variations in patients with endometrial cancer were compared with a healthy control group.
-This study consisted of 32 to 86-year-old endometrial cancer cases diagnosed based on pathological assessment referred to the Obstetrics and Gynecology Department and healthy participants who were selected from without current or history cases of endometrial cancer.
+M: Molecular size marker; RFLP: Restriction fragment length polymorphism; SDF-1: stromal cell-derived factor1 endometrial cancer cases diagnosed based on pathological assessment referred to the Obstetrics and Gynecology Department and healthy participants who were selected from cases without current or history of endometrial cancer.
 According to the incidence of endometrial cancer in Iran, and sample size of previous studies with the ethnicity of Asian and Caucasian, 108 patients with endometrial cancer were enrolled in this study.17 The pathologic diagnoses were established based on hysterectomy material evaluated by expert pathologists.
-The surgical staging was performed according to the Fédération Internationale de Gynécologie et d'Obstétrique (FIGO) guidelines by expert gynecologists as determined by the International Federation of Gynecology and Obstetrics.
-Open total hysterectomy and bilateral salpingo-oophorectomy (TAH + pelvic/paraaortic BSO) and lymphadenectomy without with or omentectomy were the main surgical procedures.
-Demographic variables (age, menopausal presenting parity, status, symptoms, medical history) and clinicopathological variables (histopathological type, stage, the degree of myometrial invasion, lymph node lymphovascular involvement, space invasion, and survival outcomes) were evaluated and recorded on their files.
+The surgical staging was performed according to the Fèdèration Internationale de Gynècologie et d'Obstètrique (FIGO) guidelines by expert gynecologists as determined by the International Federation of Gynecology and Obstetrics.
+Open total hysterectomy and bilateral salpingo-oophorectomy (TAH + BSO) and pelvic/paraaortic lymphadenectomy with or without omentectomy were the main surgical procedures.
+Demographic variables (age, parity, menopausal status, presenting symptoms, medical history) and clinicopathological variables (histopathological type, stage, the degree of myometrial invasion, lymph node involvement, lymphovascular space invasion, and survival outcomes) were evaluated and recorded on their files.
 Patients with a history of other malignancy and autoimmune disorders, missed to follow up, undergoing surgery in other hospitals, aged below 18 years or more than 80 years, and unwilling to continue participation were excluded from the study.
 We also excluded patients with uncompleted data.
 In addition, 123 age- and sex-matched healthy control individuals were included.